EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-servicegroup/ssl-servicegroup.md

 <b>sendCloseNotify</b>
 Enable sending SSL Close-Notify at the end of a transaction

+<b>eccCurveName</b>
+Named ECC curve bound to servicegroup.

 <b>sslProfile</b>
 Name of the SSL profile that contains SSL settings for the Service Group.

+<b>strictSigDigestCheck</b>
+Parameter indicating to check whether peer's certificate is signed with one of signature-hash combination supported by Netscaler

 <b>devno</b>